jan-revay/initPC/README.md

 20. Format to max 82 chars in a line.
 21. Echo errors to stderr
 22. Make the script compliant with Google Bash style guide.
+23. Consider running different files in different subshells i.e. not using `source` command.